Stay Connected

 We are pleased to have been selected by several amazing global reforestation advocacy and development organizations as a partner for their tree planting initiatives.

-Since 2021 we have partnered with One Tree Planted, planting 100,000 trees in the Cornillon watershed in Haiti, and 375,000 trees in Northern Thailand.
+Since 2021 we’ve teamed up with One Tree Planted to plant over 475,000 trees—planting 100,000 trees in the Cornillon watershed in Haiti, and 375,000 trees in Northern Thailand.
 Haiti is critically deforested, with environmental damage contributing heavily to poverty in that country.
 The hill tribe communities we work with in Thailand have demonstrated that, with careful stewardship, forests and families can thrive together.
 We are excited about the ongoing expansion of this partnership.

 Inquiries